A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Modeling and Control Methodologies

 Due to the high computational effort demanded by the curve-fitting, its period ($T_{\mathrm{LM}}$) must be large (e.g., 2-10 s).
 Consequently, the irradiance estimation may not provide adequate convergence when irradiance varies rapidly.
 To address this problem, we adopt an improved real-time curve-fitting technique introduced by Batzelis \textit{et al.} in \cite{batzelis2020mpp}.
 Assuming that changes in temperature are much slower than changes in irradiance, $\lambda T$ can be considered as a constant between LM iterations.
 Thus, the irradiance can be directly calculated from voltage and current measurements using (\ref{eq:G}).
 With the estimated $G$ and $\lambda T$, the PV voltage and current at MPP can be calculated by (\ref{eq:vmpp}) and (\ref{eq:impp}) \cite{batzelis2015method}, in which $w$, given by (\ref{eq:w-Lambert}), is calculated with the Lambert $W$ function.
 Figure \ref{flowchart} displays a flowchart of the proposed algorithm with the MPPE functionality highlighted in blue.
 Note that the proposed algorithm has three distinct iterative loops.
 The fast sampling loop runs every $T_{s}$, in which ($V_{\mathrm{pv}},I_{\mathrm{pv}}$) are sampled and added to a measurement window for calculating $G$, updating the sums from (\ref{LM2}), and computing the residual (\ref{combinedeq}).
 The medium-speed updating loop runs every $T_{\mathrm{step}}$, in which the voltage reference for power setpoint tracking is updated.
-The slow updating loop runs every $T_{\mathrm{LM}}$, in which the LM parameters in (13) are updated.
+The slow updating loop runs every $T_{\mathrm{LM}}$, in which the LM parameters in (17) are updated.
+In the first LM iteration, the temperature is initialized using its STC value obtained at 25\degree C ($\lambda T = 1$).
 Note that the slow updating loop is triggered once the window storing ($V_{\mathrm{pv}},I_{\mathrm{pv}}$) measurements is full.
-It is worth mentioning that the matrix inversion from (13) can be algebraically derived beforehand to alleviate the computational burden.
+It is worth mentioning that the matrix inversion from (17) can be algebraically derived beforehand to alleviate the computational burden.

 Moreover, in each medium-speed updating loop, the irradiance decoupling method proposed in this work and the operating mode classification method introduced in \cite{tafti2018adaptive} are executed.
 Then, the voltage reference is updated either by the rapid setpoint tracking (RST) technique, or by the P\&O method (i.e., using the $V_{\mathrm{step}}$ introduced in \cite{paduani2020maximum}).
 The functionalities developed for the medium speed iteration will be explained in detail next.